Practical Rheometry & Rheology Courses & Training

 Have this course at your site

-We would be delighted to provide Practical Rheology for Chemists at your site.
+We would be delighted to provide Practical Rheology at your site.
 Having the course in-house means we can tailor the agenda to suit your particular needs, equipment, materials and experience levels and, of course, train a large group of people at an economical cost.

 To book a place or discuss an in-house course at your site please contact us.